Macschrauber/Macschrauber-s-Rom-Dump/ESP_tools.md

 <br>

 **for identifying the mounted ESPs:**
-- ```Tag all ESPs```: Places a null bytes file in the root of the ESP with drive's made, type, interface, physical position
+- ```Tag all ESPs```: Places a null bytes file in the root of the ESP, with drive's made, type, interface, physical position
 - ```Check ESPs for MS certificates```: It checks the ESPs for a bootloader containing Microsoft UEFI Windows certificates.
   Also giving the option to deselect the UEFI Windows bootloader, to prevent unprotected booting for machines that need it.
 It has an option to reside in the login items to deactivate Windows ESPs, preventing them from starting without OpenCore or Refind Plus protection.